Wren Baker is on the rise again, but not at Northwest Missouri State University.

 Just as Bostwick was settling into his new role, he died of a heart attack in June of 2011.
 This forced a grieving Baker to once again hire a new head football coach.

-The Bearcats went with another internal hire, naming Adam Dorrel as Bostwick's successor in July.
+Page 3 of 4 - The Bearcats went with another internal hire, naming Adam Dorrel as Bostwick's successor in July.

 Dorrel led Northwest to an 11-3 record during that emotionally-charged 2011 season and went 10-3 this past year.

 "As a coach, as a player, as an AD, as a president, as an institution, there's not a guideline on how to deal with something like that," said Baker.
 "It was difficult.
 There were a lot of tears.
 Even now, just sitting here talking about it, I get emotional.
 I have to fight back a little bit.

 "I think what you end up doing is falling back on relationships.
 That's what we did.
 We just leaned on each other.
 I don't know that we could've dealt with things any better than we did.
 Ultimately, I feel like we landed on the right coach.
 (Adam) is a perfect fit for us and that just worked out the way it was supposed to."

 Baker led three more coaching searches during his time at Northwest, two of which were within the same month for the same job.

 Northeastern State's Randy Gipson was Baker's initial choice to become the head women's basketball coach, but backed out on the job right after being hired.

 Baker had to re-start the hiring process and landed Mark Kellogg from Fort Lewis (Colo.) where he had been the winningest Division II coach over the last seven years.

 "When that first happened, that was an embarrassing situation," said Baker.
 "I was upset that it happened, but would I have changed anything?
 Not necessarily.